 Often nicknamed 'stoli', the Stolichnaya Vodka brand has been produced for more than 65 years in Latvia.
 Its wheat and rye grain-based recipe contains 69 calories per 1oz (30ml) serving.

-Last but not least is Harridan Vodka (opens in new tab), which is made from organic, gluten-free ingredients in upstate New York.
-It contains an estimated 69 calories per 1oz (30ml) serving.
+Last but not least is Deep Eddy Vodka, which is a gluten-free brand of vodka inspired by the oldest swimming hole in Austin, Texas.
+Distilled 10 times over, it contains an estimated 70 calories per 1oz (30ml) serving.

 Why is vodka so low in calories?

 It's all in the ingredients.
 Vodka is made from just ethanol and water, which provide no sugar, carbs, fiber, cholesterol, fat, sodium, vitamins or minerals.
 This means that all of the calories come from the alcohol it contains.